Difficulty With Eye Movements Following A Brain Injury

 Each person’s brain reacts differently to brain injury; therefore the treatment is completely personalized for each patient’s condition.

-At The Neuro Vision Therapy Center at Advanced Family Eyecare, we offer functional visual evaluations to patients who’ve sustained brain injuries for the most accurate diagnosis of the visual system.
-If any visual deficits are detected, Dr. Samuel C. Oliphant may recommend neuro-optometric rehabilitation therapy.
+At Advanced Family Eyecare, we offer functional visual evaluations to patients who’ve sustained brain injuries for the most accurate diagnosis of the visual system.
+If any visual deficits are detected, Dr. Joana Pantoja and Dr. Samuel C. Oliphant may recommend neuro-optometric rehabilitation therapy.

 Neuro-optometric rehabilitation therapy has helped countless patients suffering from lingering visual symptoms related to brain injuries, and can help you or a loved one as well.